 · The episode very cleverly fools you into thinking the Doctor is willing to be killed and force the issue by touching River and hopping back to Lake Silencia.
 Bring forth the hero worship as we all admire him for sacrificing his life to put things back on track.
 Given the truth of who he is it is probably the most manipulative Moffatt has ever been and the most devious and I really admire him for that.

-· ‘Tick-Tock goes the clock now prison waits for River…’ – everything as far back as The Time of Angels has now been explained satisfactorily.
+· ‘Tick-Tock goes the clock now prison waits for River…’ – everything as far back as The Time of Angels has now been explained satisfactorily in her timeline.
 The Doctor was the ‘greatest man she has ever known’ that River killed and the reason she is imprisoned in a Storm Cage.
-Very nicely done.
+Very nicely done, if protracted.

 · Hands up time – I didn’t guess that the Doctor was the Tesselecta the whole time even though it was staring me in the face.
 Neither did Simon.
-We were both pretty slack jawed if I’m honest.
-And whilst it was a cheat (and as a consequence so was the whole arc) it was still a surprise we both enjoyed.
+And whilst it was a cheat (and as a consequence so was the whole arc) it was still a surprise.

 · The LIVE CHESS sequence is brilliantly realised and looks grungy and dangerous…wasted on one scene.
 I bet there could be an awesome adventure set in that location.